ElliAur/react-kanban-board/README.md

 # My React Kanban Board

 This project is a simple Kanban board application built with React.
-It allows users to manage tasks by adding and deleting them.
+It allows users to manage tasks by adding, updating and deleting them.
 Tasks can be moved between different columns representing different statuses.

+You can try the kanban board [here](https://niisku.lab.fi/~x115562/Kanban/index.html).

 ![Kanban Board](./assets/kanban-board.png)

 ## Features

+- Currently only available for web devices.
 - Add new tasks with a title, description, and deadline.
 - Update the status of tasks by dragging and dropping them between columns.
+- Update task title, description and deadline and save changes
 - Delete tasks.
 - Tasks are saved in the browser's local storage.
+- Expand/collapse task view by pressing task.
 - Priority levels are indicated by color:
   - 🔴 High Priority – Urgent tasks that need immediate attention
   - 🟡 Medium Priority – Important but not critical tasks
   - 🟢 Low Priority – Non-urgent tasks with no immediate deadline
   - ⚪ Completed – Tasks that have been finished

+## Upcoming Features

+- Responsiveness for different screen sizes and devices.

 ## Project Structure